Light and fluffy marshmallow frosting. Delicious to eat and easy to make!

 Adapted From ChowHound

-Links marked with an asterisk are affiliate links, which means I receive small commission if you make a purchase using one of them.
+*This post may contain affiliate links, which means I receive a small commission if you make a purchase using one of them.
 There is absolutely no additional cost to you and it helps keep the lights on around here/pay my student loans. 😉